is claude ai open source

 Best forTeams that need reliability without infrastructureDevelopers who need control, privacy, or customization

-Open Source Alternatives to Claude: What Each Is Actually Good For
+Open Source Alternatives to Claude

 If you have decided that open source is the right path for your use case, here is an honest breakdown of the main options and how they compare to Claude’s capabilities.
 These observations are based on hands-on testing for writing and research tasks — the same tasks I regularly use Claude for.